anoopkini/anoopkini.github.io/_posts/2024-06-25-looking-back.md

 After 12 years, I am still a software developer.

+Don't get me wrong.
+I have grown leaps and bounds personally and professionally.
+However, the development is not reflected in reaching my personal/professional goals.
+As mentioned, I started and failed two startup ventures, where I learned a lot.
+We applied most of the learnings to my wife's headshots and branding photography business.
+But I am far from where I envisioned being in the same time frame.

 ## Looking foward

 Nathan doesn't know I exist, but his journey resonates with me.
 I am so delighted to see his growth and evolution over the years, as it inspires me to strive for my own personal and professional growth.

 Twelve years from now, I am determined to be in a different place—a happy place where I feel like I am in control of my career and where everyday work brings me joy.

+As of this writing, June 26th, 2024, I am 1381 days from my 40th birthday.
+This would be a major milestone, and I want to make sure that I am making good progress on reaching my goals before this time.

 This commitment to my personal and professional growth is what drives me forward.